 Continuing the examples, in heterosexual sex, the “You Come Second” play could be enough foreplay to make sure the woman is sufficiently aroused for intercourse to occur without pain or discomfort (sex should never be painful), intercourse during which he orgasms, and then him using a vibrator to bring her to orgasm.
 For heterosexual or lesbian sex, the script could again be taking turns manually or orally stimulating each other to orgasm.

 What about the “Only You Come?” play?
 If that strikes you as weird, it’s helpful to recall this is what is often happening in heterosexual encounters, especially casual ones, currently.
-This play was best described by a reader of one of my prior blogs, in the comment section.
+This play was best described by a reader of one of my prior posts, in the comment section.
 He said:

 Every man should find some quiet "unselfish" time with his lover and explore her clitoris.
 Have her lay back and close her eyes, slowly explore and observe.
 Listen to her breathing, watch her chest rise with each deep breath.
 Hear her moans and watch her wriggle.
 I try to do this with my wife every Sunday morning and it is a loving and giving experience that pays huge dividends!!